crossbario/autobahn-js/doc/gettingstarted.rst

    </html>

-.. note:: You can use the above via direct linking for *development purposes*, but do not hotlink for production.
-This will not work, since we place restrictions on HTTP referers.
+.. note:: We place restrictions on HTTP referers, so using the above in production would not work in most cases.

+For **production use**, please host |ab| yourself.

-The **old** |ab| for WAMPv1 is still available from here:
+The **old** |ab|, which supports the deprecated version 1 of WAMP is still available from here:

 1. `0.8.2 Production (minimized and gzipped) <http://autobahn.s3.amazonaws.com/js/autobahn.min.jgz>`_
 2. `0.8.2 Production (only minimized) <http://autobahn.s3.amazonaws.com/js/autobahn.min.js>`_